Han-Cao/RNAseq_RSEM_tutorial/README.md

 #SBATCH -c 20
 #SBATCH -o output.log
 ```
-This means you are submitting the job to the `q1` partition, request 1 node for 1 task with 20 cores.
+This means you are submitting the job to the `q1` partition, requesting 1 node for 1 task using 20 cores.
 The log will be saved in the `output.log` file.
+Please do not request more resource than the script need and the capability of the server.

 ### Raw data requirements
 The scripts are designed to analyze **paired-end** RNAseq data with the following data structure:
 - All fastq files are ended with `_1.fq.gz` and `_2.fq.gz`
-- All fastq files from the same sample are stored in the same folder, with the folder named with the sample name
+- All fastq files from the same sample are stored in the same folder.
 - The parent folder of all samples **ONLY** contains the sample folders

-For example:
+Correct:

 ```bash
 - /path/to/fastq/input/